What is a Budget?

 A budget is a financial plan which a business sets itself, it lays out the target financial outcome the business is aiming for.

-Budgets are prepared for accounting periods, usually a month or a year, and set out the intentions and financial objectives for the forthcoming accounting period.
+A business prepares budgets for accounting periods, usually a month or a year, and set out the intentions and financial objectives for the forthcoming accounting period.
 For example, suppose a business is aiming for electricity costs to be 10,000 for the next year, this would be classified as an annual budget of 10,000.

 The purpose of the budget is to set a target for the business to aim for, without a budget the business is aimless, like starting a journey before deciding where you are going.